AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/msi-for-mobile/send-marketo-email-and-campaign-and-watchlist-actions-in-salesforce1.md

 # Enviar emails do Marketo e ações do Campaign e da lista de favoritos no Salesforce1 {#send-marketo-email-and-campaign-and-watchlist-actions-in-salesforce}

-1. Vá para a área Detalhes do cliente potencial no Salesforce1 e clique no **Relacionados** guia.
+1. Vá para a área Detalhes do cliente potencial no Salesforce1 e clique na guia **Relacionados**.

    ![](assets/one-1.png)